Adityaminz18/DBMS-Project-1/README.md

 ## Project Status

 This project was started on February 2, 2024, and is currently under development.
-The initial database schema and backend API are completed.
-Frontend and additional features are being implemented.